arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/workernode_fix_2.md

 ### Step 6

-Now that the new route has been set

-Finally, we can start up a new node by decreasing the managed node group desired count to 0 and then back to 1.
+Now that the new route has been set, we can start up a new node by decreasing the managed node group desired count to 0 and then back to 1.

 The script below will modify desiredSize to 0, wait for the nodegroup status to transition from InProgress to Active, then exit.
 ```bash